MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/00-primer/concepts.md

 # Primer Concepts

 ## What today is about
-You will add quality gates to cleaned data so it can travel safely.
+You will add quality checks to cleaned data so it can travel safely.
 Cleaning fixes values; validation proves they meet expectations.
 Both matter for trust.

 ## Key concepts
 - Cleaning vs validation: cleaning changes data (trim, normalize).
 Validation checks data against rules (types, allowed lists) to prove readiness.
-- Quality gate: a defined set of checks that data must pass before moving forward.
+- Quality checks: a defined set of checks that data should pass before you treat it as ready to share or publish.
 Analogy: a condition report before an object goes on loan.
-- Schema: a structured set of rules about fields, types, ranges, and allowed values.
+- Validation rules: a structured set of rules about fields, types, ranges, and allowed values.
 It makes expectations explicit and versioned.
 - Quiet failure: when data breaks expectations silently and flows onward.
 It erodes trust because downstream teams inherit issues without warning.

 ## Why we start small (6–10 checks)